apalache-mc/apalache/docs/src/HOWTOs/howto-write-type-annotations.md

     { queens \in [1..N -> 1..N]: IsSolution(queens) }
 ```

-This looks interesting: `IsSolution` is expecting a sequence, whereas
+This looks interesting: `IsSolution` expects a sequence, whereas
-`Solutions` is clearly producing a set of functions.
-Of course, it is not a
+`Solutions` produces a set of functions.
+This is obviously not a
-problem in the untyped TLA+.
+problem in untyped TLA+.
 In fact, it is a well-known idiom: Construct a
-function by using function operators and then apply sequence operators to it.
+function by using the function set operator, and then apply sequence operators to it.
 In Apalache we have to explicitly write that a function should be reinterpreted
 as a sequence.
 To this end, we have to use the operator `FunAsSeq` from the
 module [Apalache.tla][].
 Hence, we add `Apalache` to the `EXTENDS` clause and